 Your attorney will thoroughly investigate the facts of the case, working to determine who exactly was at fault for the accident and who may be brought into a potential lawsuit.
 Based on these facts and their knowledge of California personal injury law, they will aggressively advocate for your right to compensation with the insurance company.
 If necessary, your lawyer will file a lawsuit against the at-fault driver — and even take the case to trial.

 What Should I Do If I Am in a Car Accident?

-If you are in a motor vehicle accident, the first and most important thing that you should do is seek medical care immediately — even if you don’t believe that you were seriously hurt.
+If you are in a motor vehicle accident, including bus accidents and Uber accidents, the first and most important thing that you should do is seek medical care immediately — even if you don’t believe that you were seriously hurt.
 Seeing a doctor can help to ensure that you are properly diagnosed and that you get the treatment that you need to fully recover.
 It can also help to establish that the car accident, and not a pre-existing condition, was the cause of your injuries.

 Next, if you are able to do so, get the name, contact information, insurance information, and license plate number of any other driver involved in the crash.
 When talking to the other driver(s), it is important to stick to the facts.
 Do not apologize, as this could be used against you during your car accident claim.